People Really Think Kris Jenner Planned This Whole Khloé-Tristan Scandal

 "My girl Kris Jenner already figured out a way to make 10% off of Tristan Thompson cheating on Khloe," another fan joked.

-We don't actually know anything about the situation — including whether or not the cheating rumors have been verified — but Kris is certainly handling it... in whatever way you want to believe.
+We don't actually know anything about the situation — including whether or not the cheating rumours have been verified — but Kris is certainly handling it... in whatever way you want to believe.

 Advertisement